Court rules in favor of asylum seekers, against Trump policy

 On Tuesday, the United States committed billions of dollars toward development in Central America and Mexico as part of a plan to curb illegal immigration.

-Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Dan Levine in San Francisco; Editing by Cynthia Osterman
+Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Dan Levine in San Francisco and Makini Brice in Washington; Editing by Cynthia Osterman and Grant McCool